 I am a design professional with 20 years of 3D product visualization, product development, brand identity, and environmental graphic design experience.
 This experience includes seven years as a design director for Seattle University, a Master’s in Business Administration and most recently as the manager of Virtual Material Production for both Apparel and Footwear at Nike.

-As a Pacific Northwest local, I have a passion for the outdoors and the rich cultural community we live in.
+As a Pacific Northwest local, I have a love for the outdoors and the rich cultural community we live in.
 In my spare time you can find me hiking through the backwoods, climbing one of the many Cascade peaks or catching waves along the coast.
 I believe all pursuits, from mountain climbing to product visualization, requires focus and determination.
 As Thomas Alva Edison once said, “success is 10 percent inspiration and 90 percent perspiration.”

 I went to grad school to learn more about how organizations function and how they can sustain change and thrive.
 I learned that engaging consumers often isn’t enough—sometimes you have to improve internal dynamics to build a successful business.

 The following projects in this portfolio represent inspiring organizations, tireless determination and a lot of perspiration.

 Manager, Virtual Material Production

 Nike Digital Product Creation 3D Studio (June 2022 – Present)